NREL/hsds-examples/README.md

 hs_api_key = 3K3JQbjZmWctY0xmIfSYvYgtIcM3CN0cb1Y2w9bf
 ```

-*The example API key here is for demonstation and is rate-limited per IP.
-To get your own API key, visit https://developer.nrel.gov/signup/*
+**IMPORTANT: The example API key here is for demonstation and is rate-limited per IP.
+To get your own API key, visit https://developer.nrel.gov/signup/**

 You can also add the above contents to a configuration file at ~/.hscfg